 What does the debt collection agency want?

-So the debt collectors’ goal is two-fold.
+Put plainly, a debt collector wants two things.
 One is to get paid and the other is to make sure they can continue to collect payments.

 What should you do if being contacted by a debt collector?